mystery000/devopsx/docs/finetuning.md

  - Extend the data with examples from the OpenAssistant dataset
  - Splitting the data into train and validation sets
-   - We might want to make sure that the validation set is comprised of examples from gptme, and not from the OpenAssistant dataset.
+   - We might want to make sure that the validation set is comprised of examples from devopsx, and not from the OpenAssistant dataset.

 TODO...